grif-bandito/grif-bandito.github.io/projects/Ghost-project.md

 Notice, this particular log has 11 words...

-Ghost log@:12:29am:  "note
+### Ghost log@:12:29am:

+note
 note that
 note that this
 note that this is
 note that this is your
 note that this is your first
 note that this is your first
 note that this is your first
 note that this is your first night note that this is your first night of note that this is your first night of being note that this is your first night of being note that this is your first night of being note that this is your first night of being on note that this is your first night of being on all"

 But I've changed nothing... so... the "-p" isn't helping keep the microphone open longer?